iamnotawhale/matchmaker/README.md

 # The simple multiplayer matchmaker service

-This is implementation of simple matchmaker service The matchmaker service queues players and creates groups based on waiting time, minimum latency and player skill difference.
+This is implementation of simple matchmaker service.
+The matchmaker service queues players and creates groups based on waiting time, minimum latency and player skill difference.

 The algorithm for selecting players by groups works as follows: